WINNIPEG SUPPORTIVE HOUSING INC.

 The four founding directors of Winnipeg Supportive Housing Inc. are: Don Kroeker, retired businessman; Peter Hargraves, architect; John David Pankratz, project coordinator; and Eileen Kroeker, community activist.

-In the spring of 2017 Don Kroeker articulated a desire to build an affordable sober-living housing facility in Winnipeg, a vision quickly adopted by his friend Peter Hargraves of Sputnik Architecture, who had spent nine months living in a homeless community while attending his first year of architecture studies.
+In the spring of 2017 Don Kroeker, with Eileen, articulated a desire to build an affordable sober-living housing facility in Winnipeg, a vision quickly adopted by his friend Peter Hargraves of Sputnik Architecture, who had spent nine months living in a homeless community while attending his first year of architecture studies.

 In late 2017 John David Pankratz approached Don, expressing interest in involvement as he transitioned out of international development program management into addressing homelessness in Winnipeg.